Last Updated on April 18, 2026 by Ioana

 Sofitel Warsaw Victoria

 Sofitel Warsaw Victoria is a modern hotel that’s perfect for both tourists and business travelers.
-It is very close to all the attractions in central Warsaw.
+It is very close to all the attractions in central Warsaw, so it’s ideal for a first visit.

 Nowy Świat